abelk2/show-copier/README.md

 own Plex instance, and you also have a remote Plex server at another location where you do not want separate Sonarr/Radarr.

+## Prerequisites
+The local machine has to be able to SSH into the remote one.

 ## Deployment
 ```sh
 # Build image to tarball